Note: This post has been updated for the 2020 tax season.

 [Related: How Often Do I Need to File Taxes?]

 Ask yourself which entity your small business incorporated as.

 Huh?
 Why does this matter?
 Your business entity — whether you form a limited liability company (LLC), corporation, partnership, or sole proprietorship — affects everything about the way you pay taxes.
 A startup’s entity ultimately determines what kinds of taxes must be filed.

+There are different ways to tax certain entity formations, like LLCs and S Corporations.
 An S Corporation and a sole proprietorship, for example, would not pay their business taxes in the exact same manner.
 An S Corp (like an LLC) is structured as a pass-through tax entity, meaning income flows through to the owner’s personal tax returns.
 Entrepreneurs that form an S Corp essentially tell the government they would like the business to be taxed as a partnership.
-This allows the S Corp to avoid the so-called double taxation of C Corps, where income is taxed once at the corporate level and then again when it’s distributed as income to shareholders.
+This allows the S Corp to avoid double taxation of C Corps, where income is taxed once at the corporate level and then again when it’s distributed as income to shareholders.

 Create a tax date deadline calendar.

 What comes next?
 Create a calendar where upcoming tax dates are assembled on a month to month basis.